 Stay away from those.
 You’re still learning.
-It will take 12 months MINIMUM before you can handle those speeds and the power.
+It will take 12 months of riding MINIMUM before you can handle those speeds and the power.
 It’s the type of power that will rip your arms off.

 Quite literally, you just won’t enjoy your day out on the water.
-Give it a month or two after purchasing and you’ll be listing it on Craigslist, when you should have just bought a standard ski originally.
+Give it a month or two after purchasing and you’ll be listing it on Craigslist when you should have just bought a standard ski originally.

 Essentially, learn to walk before you run.
 Avoid those big racing machines, but look forward to it!
 You can always upgrade down the track.

 Now some of these machines do have a slow key.
 A good option if you’re learning but don’t want to transition between two machines.
 The price difference however is quite high.